Brown Family Preserve

 James and Constance Baum donated the property to the land trust in 2001 to establish the Alfred and Avis Brown Family Preserve.
 The Baums transferred the property with covenants to keep it “primitive and forever wild.”

 Active public use of the Brown Family Preserve is discouraged at this time.
 The property remains significantly wet year-round and is managed as a forever-wild property.
-Hunting is permitted with prior permission.
+Hunting is not permitted.